A half day course at HITE Harley Street on

 Before, while and after training Seán also had lessons from a number of teachers taught by FM Alexander, including Marjory Barlow, Walter Carrington, Sidney Holland and Peggy Williams.
 He has worked on five STAT-approved teacher training courses.
 He has published five other books on the Technique and written about the Technique for Athletics Weekly, Talkback and The Irish Times.

 Seán will be assisted by Claire Rennie, who trained with Shoshana Kaminitz and Kamal Thapen, who trained with Walter Carrington.
 They will share their experience of different approaches to teaching the Alexander Technique.

-Pricing £65 per person or £110 for two.
+Pricing £65 per person with discount for two.
 25% student discount available with code XCZGNF.

 Venue address, website and telephone numbers

 Ten Harley Street Ltd